 Introduction

-The package provides tools for applying existing data and species distribution models to user-supplied landscapes to estimate a range of benefits to the Delta community and how they compare to other landscapes.
-Currently, the benefit categories addressed include: Agricultural Livelihoods, Water Quality, Climate Change Resilience, and Biodiversity Support.
-Each category is represented by multiple individual metrics that can be summarized over the entire landscape.
+The metrics currently supported by this package are grouped into several categories of potential benefits: Agricultural Livelihoods, Water Quality, Climate Change Resilience, and Biodiversity Support.
+Each category is represented by multiple individual metrics that can be summarized over the entire landscape, regions within the landscape, or individual project areas.
 By comparing metrics estimated from proposed scenarios of landscape change to metrics estimated for a baseline landscape representing current conditions, the expected net change in each metric can be estimated.

 - Preparing new landscape scenarios for analysis